kyupin64/expense-tracker/README.md

 and handling potential errors.
 I used custom hooks in the context files to export the useContext methods and a useRef in ListsContext to make sure it didn't save things to localStorage before it could retrieve the previously saved lists object.

+One major flaw in my design is that you have to be currently hovering over a transaction in order to edit or delete it and the field disappears when you stop hovering over it, but this was the best way I could find to implement the buttons and fields.
+I might try to fix it in the future.